harshit2408/-Medical-Insurance-Cost-prediction/README.md

 # -Medical-Insurance-Cost-prediction
-Insurance cost prediction and result comparison
+Insurance cost prediction and result comparison using Linear Regression and Support Vector Regression